xwmx/nb/README.md

 nb remote remove
 ```

-You can also turn off autosync in `nb settings` and sync manually with
+You can also turn off autosync with `nb set auto_sync` and sync manually
-`nb sync`.
+with `nb sync`.

 ### ↕️ Import / Export